Mata-e-Jaan Hai Tu: Reception

 The drama has received positive reviews from critics who have praised the story and its execution by director Mehreen Jabbar.
-TVKahani in its review gave it 3 out of 5 stars: "Over all, Mata-e-Jaan is a decent show, but falls thanks to the great expectations everyone had from it.
-The serial would’ve been much better, had they paid more attention to the principal cast, and twitched things a little.
-This isn’t a must watch, but it does have its own sweet moments."
+TV Kahani in its review gave it 3 out of 5 stars: "Over all, Mata-e-Jaan is a decent show, but falls short thanks to the great expectations everyone had from it.
+The serial would’ve been much better had they paid more attention to the principal cast and twitched things a little.
+This isn’t a must-watch, but it does have its own sweet moments."
 The cinematography has also been very well received: "The execution of the scenes is smooth, like the slides that effortlessly slip into place to form a beautiful portrait.
 That brings us to another reason why this drama is a must watch."